bharathbabu68/exchange-rate-daisi/README.md

 # Forex App
-A very minimalistic application that lets you get the exchange rate between a pair of currencies and also convert a given amount from one currency to another along with a Streamlit UI
+A very minimalistic application that lets you get the exchange rate between a pair of currencies and also convert a given amount from one currency to another along with a Streamlit UI.
+The app also enables you to do this with historic rates.

 ## Installation
 ```bash